Simply bananas

 Originally, this string will have come in the shape of a neat sphere or perhaps a machine wound cylinder of pristine ready-to-use product with as many uses as you can imagine.
 But now it is in a tangle – a 'confusion' of string that's not really fit for any kind of purpose.

 Here is the important bit - the string is still all there!
-Just as it was when it was bought, but currently each section is being strangled by the piece next to it.
+Just as it was when it was bought, but currently every inch of string is being strangled by the piece next to it.

-Whilst writing, it occurs to me that this scenario can be applied to so many aspects of our life.
-Do we discard a relationship that once brought us so much happiness just because it went wrong, do we invest time in attempting to get it back to the way it was, or do we just put up with it, with miserable resignation?
+Whilst writing this it occurs to me that this ‘tangled’ situation can be applied to so many aspects of our life.
+Do we discard a relationship that once brought us so much happiness just because it got tangled?
+Do we invest time in attempting to get it back to the way it was, or do we just accept what it has become with miserable resignation?

-From arguments to fist fights to full blooded wars the same applies, a perfect and well-meaning point is miss-understood and in putting forward an ineffective counter argument a tangle begins, develops, and accelerates into passionate distress - often with disastrous, and tragic effect.
-You may have personal experience of such a disorder – a 'confused tangle'.
+From arguments to fist fights to full blooded wars the same applies, a perfectly well-meaning point is miss-understood and, in putting forward an ineffective counter argument, a tangle begins, develops, and accelerates into passionate distress - often with disastrous, or even tragic results.
+You may have experience of such a disorder in your life – a 'confused tangle'.

-Anyway, I digress, when it comes to art, we have been born at a time where judgement criteria are obscure because of the tangle that first began in the nineteenth century; a 'modern confusion'.
+Any road up - I digress.
+When it comes to art, we have been born at a time where judgement may seem confused or even obscure to many of us because of a tangle that first began in the nineteenth century; a 'modern confusion'.

-In a way, it's like someone has parachuted us into a strange place where people speak several different languages - none of which we understand.
-And it's been left up to us to make sense of it all.
-The clues are all there, but we do need to do a bit of scratching around if we are to find them.
+In a way, it's like someone has parachuted us into a place where people speak several different foreign languages.
+Two or three hundred years ago we all spoke the same language - ‘realism’.
+And in today’s world it’s up to us to make sense of it all.
+The clues are all there, but we do need to do a bit of thinking and scratching around if we are to find the answers

-What we do know is that artistic endeavour appears to be sponsored by our innate survival habits and practices, exercising our problem-solving advantage.
+What we do know is that artistic endeavour appears to be sponsored by our innate survival habits and practices, exercising our natural problem-solving brain.
+So at least we know where the end of the string is!
+If we assume this central premiss we can perhaps reveal a comprehension that may have eluded us for so long.

-Photography needs three essential components for it to thrive: a camera, a way of capturing the image and a crafty, creative person to come up with new and valuable ideas.
-But they didn't all come along together.
+But, here’s the thing, they didn't all come along together.
 Artists had used cameras for years but in different ways.
-Cameras - in various forms - helped them with form and perspective, but they were still unable to capture the image (a photograph*) on a light sensitive surface because the film had not yet been invented!
+Cameras in various forms helped artists with form and perspective, but they were still unable to capture the image (a photograph*) on a light sensitive surface because film had not yet been invented!
+What a situation that was, cameras but no film.

-During the following years photography leapt forward as improved systems and processes were discovered; the first colour photograph being produced in 1861 (bet you didn't know that!).
+During the following years photography moved forward in leaps and bounds as improved systems and processes were discovered; and the first colour photograph was produced in 1861 (bet you didn't know that).
 This must have given artists of the day something to seriously think about.
-In some ways the camera could produce images more technically correct than the artist seeking realism.
+In some ways the camera could produce images more technically correct than the gifted artist seeking realism.

 Photograph. – From the Greek 'photos' meaning light – 'graphe' meaning drawing or writing.
 So, Drawing with light.